-11.1.3.14 Timing Requirements 1600W AC Power Supply
+11.2.15 Timing Requirements

 These are the timing requirements for the power supply operation.
 The output voltages must rise from 10% to within regulation limits (T{vout_rise}) within 5 to 70ms.
 For 12VSB, it is allowed to rise from 1.0 to 25ms.
 All outputs must rise monotonically.
-Table below shows the timing requirements for the power supply being turned on and off via the AC input, with PSON held low and the PSON signal, with the AC input applied.
+The following table shows the timing requirements for the power supply being turned on and off from the AC input, with PSON held low and the PSON signal, with the AC input applied.